limsko/moodle-filter_vowels/README.txt

 Settings
 =========================
 filter_vowels has a settings page to allow you to change the filter to only certain letters.
-You can also enable function that changes spaces after selected words into hard spaces.
+You can also enable function that changes spaces after or/and before selected words into hard spaces.

 Copyright
 =========================